Water & Wastewater

 Countryside Wastewater Treatment Plant Decommission, Lift Station and Force Main Upgrade

 Countryside Wastewater Treatment Plant Decommission, Lift Station and Force Main Upgrade League City, Texas DCCM was selected to provide preliminary engineering, final design, and construction services to decommission the existing Countryside Wastewater Treatment Plant (WWTP) and install a new lift station and new force main to divert wastewater to the existing Southwest Water Reclamation Facility.
 The existing lift station was decommissioned and replaced with a new 10-foot lift station featuring three 20-horsepower submersible pumps, providing a firm capacity of 850 gallons per minute for diversion service.
 The design included modifications to the existing sewer collection system, including the addition of new manholes and gravity lines to intercept and divert sewer flow to the new lift station.
 Construction sequencing, bypass pumping, and coordination were carefully planned to allow the construction of the new lift station, sewer diversion, and demolition of the existing lift station and wastewater treatment facilities.
 The new lift station featured a programmable logic controller (PLC)-based pump control panel, supervisory control and data acquisition (SCADA) access via a wireless antenna for remote monitoring, and a manual transfer switch to facilitate emergency generator connection in accordance with TCEQ requirements.
-At a Glance 850 Gallons per Minute $1.6 million Construction Cost Services Service Markets Market
+At a Glance 850 Gallons per Minute $1.6 million Construction Cost Markets Municipal Services Water & Wastewater

 Cedarspur Drive, Burkhart Road, and Winningham Lane Improvements

 Cedarspur Drive, Burkhart Road, and Winningham Lane Improvements Spring Valley Village, Texas DCCM provided the preliminary engineering report, design, survey, and SUE QL-C and D for road paving and utility improvements in three separate areas of the City of Spring Valley Village.
 The project encompassed the reconstruction of Cedarspur Drive, Burkhart Road, and Winningham Lane East, totaling 2,200 linear feet.
 It included replacing 6,400 square yards of concrete roadway and driveways, water line, and sanitary improvements.
 Additional services included attending pre-bid meetings, bid evaluation, and award recommendation.
 DCCM also attended a preconstruction conference, reviewed shop drawings and requests for information, performed site visits as specified by the client, and provided record drawings.
 The design of the TCP was challenging because the project consisted of three streets with dead ends, requiring us to maintain two-way traffic while rebuilding a two-lane roadway.
 We limited work zones to 400 linear feet at a time to make it easier for residents traveling to and from their homes.
 Ongoing flagging and coordination with residents was imperative for a smooth project.
 DCCM coordinated closely with the City of Spring Valley Village, the contractor, and affected homeowners to provide a seamless design and construction experience.
 Homeowners were notified of the schedules, including the start and end times for work on their street.
 Homeowners were also encouraged to notify the city, the contractor, or the engineer if there were any issues.
 The project went smoothly with minimal issues.
-At a Glance 2,200 Linear Feet 6,400 Square Yards of Concrete $1.34 million Construction Cost Services Service Markets Market
+At a Glance 2,200 Linear Feet 6,400 Square Yards of Concrete $1.34 million Construction Cost Markets Municipal Surveying Transportation Services Surveying Transportation Utilities Water & Wastewater

 2020 Multi-Street Reconstruction

 2020 Multi-Street Reconstruction Pasadena, Texas DCCM provided preliminary and final design, bidding, and construction-phase services for reconstructing 12,220 linear feet of neighborhood residential streets and a collector street within the City of Pasadena.
 The project comprised nine separate residential streets, including West Park Lane, Madison Avenue, Austin Avenue, Easthaven Drive, Magnolia Street, Tilden Drive, Polk Avenue, Kansas Street, and Llano Street, a major collector.
 The project scope included the complete reconstruction of existing neighborhood concrete roads, including storm sewer, sanitary sewer, and water line replacements and upgrades.
 The project also included Americans with Disabilities Act (ADA)-compliant sidewalks/shared-use paths and ramps, signing and pavement markings, traffic control, a stormwater pollution prevention plan (SWPPP), a complete drainage study, and a geotechnical report.
 This reconstruction project was bid on a unit-price basis before design began and executed on a fast-track schedule.
 This included close coordination between DCCM and the contractor during the design and continuous coordination with the City of Pasadena and the contractor.
 This close coordination allowed changes to be quickly made in the field during construction as required.
 Portions of the project required innovative engineering to provide the necessary detention within the street’s limits.
 This fast-track process will set the path for future projects designed and constructed within the City of Pasadena.
 The design and reconstruction of all streets were completed within an accelerated 12-month schedule.
-At a Glance 12,220 Linear Feet $11.4 million Construction Cost Services Service Markets Market
+At a Glance 12,220 Linear Feet $11.4 million Construction Cost Markets Municipal Surveying Transportation Services Surveying Transportation Utilities Water & Wastewater

 108-Inch Northeast Transmission Line, Contract 99D-2

 108-Inch Northeast Transmission Line, Contract 99D-2 Houston, Texas DCCM provided final engineering design and construction-phase services for 1.4 miles of 108-inch water main from Aldine Westfield Road to Willis Street in north Houston.
 This project was extremely complex due to the size of the water main and the congested area where the alignment was located.
 DCCM worked with the City of Houston and its Program Manager to develop a 50-foot water line easement through an existing urban region.
 To develop the preferred alignment, DCCM considered construction issues, including laydown areas, environmental constraints, traffic impacts, and existing utilities.
 DCCM developed alignment alternatives, such as tunnels instead of open-cut construction, in multiple areas to minimize or eliminate significant impacts on existing businesses, as numerous commercial buildings are close to the route.
 Tunnels were designed to mitigate the impact on the buildings and their operations in these areas.
 Since the project was in an urban region, DCCM worked closely with the existing utilities to develop utility conflict documents and support their relocation.
 The design also included construction phasing and traffic control to maintain access to residences, facilities, and emergency services.
 The water line was a significant transmission main constructed via open-cut and tunneling methods.
 Each method was optimized for the project.
-At a Glance 108-inch Water Main 7,400 Linear Feet $31 million Construction Cost Services Service Markets Market
+At a Glance 108-inch Water Main 7,400 Linear Feet $31 million Construction Cost Markets Municipal Surveying Services Water & Wastewater Surveying Utilities

 Scroll to Top